Why God Tests YouAugust 5, 2020

-By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his own begotten son, of whom it was said, That in Issac shall thy seed be called: Accounting that God was able to raise him up from the dead….
+By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son, of whom it was said, That in Issac shall thy seed be called: Accounting that God was able to raise him up from the dead…

 — Hebrews 11:17-19